destevezquesada/AzureSamples/README.md

 Being in touch with the latest Microsoft technologies in a country where Internet connectivity is not qualitatively appropriate are the genesis of this repository.

-Another thing is that for the Azure SDK there is no offline installer.
-So the only alternative is to audit the HTTP requests to the online installer to download the prerequisites in the appropriate order in a place where the connectivity bandwidth is at least 56 Kb.
+Another thing is that for the Azure SDK there is no off-line installer.
+So the only alternative is to audit the HTTP requests to the on-line installer to download the prerequisites in the appropriate order in a place where the connectivity bandwidth is at least 56 Kb.

 I’ll share with you the sorted list: